Ved Marwah: Early life

 He was born and raised in Peshawar, North-West Frontier Province, British India.
 The son of Faqirchand Marwah, he immigrated to the Union of India after the Partition of India.
-He completed his education at St. Stephens College, where he served as President of the Alumni Association.
+He completed his education at St. Stephen's College, Delhi, where he served as President of the Alumni Association.
 He also completed a diploma in Public Administration from the University of Manchester, UK.

 Police service

 An officer of the Indian Police Service, Marwah has held assignments during his 36-year career, including Commissioner of Police (1985–88), Delhi; and Director General of the National Security Guard (1988–90).
 He was awarded India's fourth-highest civil award, the Padma Shri in 1989.